ICE agents deployed to airports during TSA shortage; none in Bay Area so far

 "There was definitely a shortage," said his wife Nora.

 In response, President Donald Trump has moved forward with plans to deploy U.S. Immigration and Customs Enforcement agents to assist at airports, primarily with crowd control and line management.
 The move has raised concerns among some travelers.
-By Monday morning, it seemed the only airport with ICE agents was in Atlanta.
+On Monday morning, it seemed the only airports with ICE agents were in Atlanta and Houston.

 What they're saying: